Corporal T. Fuller

-No officers or other civilians were injured during this incident.
+No officers were injured during this incident.

 The incident is being investigated by the Spokane Investigative Regional Response (SIRR) Team.